-Let’s examine why an initiative that outwardly appears to be a diplomatic breakthrough risks becoming little more than a repeat of earlier deadlocks.
+Let’s examine why an initiative that outwardly appears to be a diplomatic breakthrough risks becoming little more than a repeat of previous deadlocks.

-The idea of using an international platform to broker a temporary agreement with Russia has been circulating within Trump’s circle since February.
-The original plan envisioned a stage in Riyadh: the White House aimed to reach a ceasefire that would cap off Trump’s first overseas trip.
-After unofficial contacts in Saudi Arabia stalled and Moscow refused to agree to an immediate ceasefire, the focus shifted to Turkey—a venue the Kremlin had preferred from the start.
-Returning to the Istanbul format was a concession to Moscow: the setting retained its visual flair, but the composition was scaled back.
-Meanwhile, Washington is reportedly considering a package of potential concessions—including recognizing Crimea and banning Western military presence on Ukrainian territory—as the possible price of a deal.
+The idea of using an international venue to broker a temporary agreement with Russia has been under discussion within Trump’s circle since February.
+Initially, Riyadh was considered as the stage: the White House was aiming for a ceasefire that would serve as the centerpiece of Trump’s first overseas trip.
+After unofficial contacts in Saudi Arabia reached a dead end and Moscow refused to commit to an immediate ceasefire, attention shifted to Turkey—a venue the Kremlin had favored from the start.
+The return to the Istanbul format was a concession to Moscow: the setup retained its visual gravitas but remained limited in scope, even as Washington was reportedly weighing a package of possible concessions—including recognition of Crimea and a ban on Western military presence in Ukraine—as the potential price of a deal.

 There is also a risk of returning to the same logic that prevailed in 2022.
 Then, as now, Moscow presented its longstanding demands as preconditions for a ceasefire; talks were held without institutional guarantees and without accounting for changes on the front line.
 The result was a drawn-out process, not a path to a sustainable solution.
 If the new meeting follows the same script, it risks cementing yet another pause—without bringing peace any closer.